Last updated: 11th of July, 2021

 Posting an initial fee ensures fairness to all players, by preventing players from gaining an undue advantage over others by entering a poker game in a “Late Position” in order to avoid placing blind bets.

 A player may choose to temporarily sit-out from a poker table; if the table is a cash game table (as opposed to a tournament table, at which the player typically will have paid a set buy-in amount in order to join), the player may need to post additional fees in order to rejoin the action:

 - If, while sitting-out, the player misses their turn to place the small blind, upon re-sitting that player will be required to post a set amount.
-This post is considered a “live (active) bet” and is equal to the big blind.
+This post is considered a “dead (non-active) bet” and is equal to the small blind.

 - If, while sitting-out, the player misses their turn to place both the small blind and the big blind, upon re-sitting that player will be required to post a set amount.
 This post consists of a live bet, equal to the big blind, plus an additional “dead (non-active) bet”, equal to the small blind, which is added directly to the pot.